-The 2021 Access to Medicine Index report was published early this year and got a lot of worldwide media attention.
+The 2021 Access to Medicine Index report was published early last year and got a lot of worldwide media attention.
 It has over 250 donut, bar or column charts, and heatmaps which had to be delivered or published in multiple formats.
 Quite a nice challenge for the Netherlands-based Klaas van der Veen from Explanation Design.

 Klaas van der Veen is the owner of Explanation Design in The Netherlands.
 He helps knowledge-driven organizations to make their expert content more accessible and easier to understand for a wider public.
 As a well-versed information designer, he develops the story, creates structure & style, and develops engaging illustrations or visualizations to improve the overall readability.
 All with the final objective to create broader support for positive action.